 Cellulose, which provides the cellular structure for all plants, is the world's most abundant organic compound.
 POET has been researching and developing cellulosic ethanol technology since 2001, when we began performing bench-scale testing of our cellulosic technology at our research laboratory.
 In 2008, we began producing cellulosic ethanol at pilot scale at our research center.
-In partnership with Royal DSM of the Netherlands, POET-DSM Advanced Biofuels intends to open a commercial-scale ethanol plant in Emmetsburg, Iowa – dubbed “Project LIBERTY” – in 2013.
+In partnership with Royal DSM of the Netherlands, POET-DSM Advanced Biofuels intends to open a commercial-scale ethanol plant in Emmetsburg, Iowa – dubbed “Project LIBERTY” – in early 2014.
 Project LIBERTY’s feedstock will be corn crop residue – cobs, leaves, husk and some stalk.

 The Future of Cellulosic Ethanol